-In light of the equity award grants previously granted by the Company to the Named Executive Officers, the Compensation Committee and the Board of Directors determined not grant any performance-based equity awards to the Named Executive Officers in 2022.
+In light of the equity award grants previously granted by the Company to the Named Executive Officers, the Compensation Committee and the Board of Directors determined not grant any other performance-based equity awards to the Named Executive Officers in 2023.

-Equity based compensation earned in 2022, 2021 and 2020 by the Named Executive Officers are reflected in the "Stock Awards," and "Option Awards," columns in the Summary Compensation Table set forth on page 26 of this Proxy Statement.
+Equity based compensation earned in 2023, 2022, and 2021 by the Named Executive Officers are reflected in the "Stock Awards," and "Option Awards," columns in the Summary Compensation Table set forth on page 25 of this Proxy Statement.